 3. Decking design ideas for a raised deck

 If you’re lucky enough to have a raised area in your garden, it's the perfect spot for a railed decking area.
 Edge your decked space with decking railings that suit your garden style to help it feel enclosed, to offer safety, and to achieve a zoning effect.
 Then start designing your space by adding pieces for outdoor living, making it suitable for you, your guests, and family.

 4. Create a nautical theme for your deck

-The nautical look never goes away, and each season is refreshed and renewed.
-It’s also an incredibly popular look for your outdoor deck; the wood and rich blue tones marry well together to create a stylish and on-trend feel.
-Add lots of soft furnishings in blues and creams, coupled with storm lanterns for an authentic vibe, and don’t worry if your wood feels a little worn, as that’s part of the charm.
+The nautical look never goes away, and is refreshed and renewed every season.
+It’s also an incredibly popular look for your outdoor deck; the wood and rich blue tones go well together to create a stylish and on-trend deck design idea.
+Add lots of soft furnishings in blues and creams, and accessorise with storm lanterns; don’t worry if your wood feels a little worn, as that’s part of the charm.